 - Learn more about the group dynamics of your team

 Benefits to your staff

-The performance appraisal is a chance for the employee to:
+This meeting is a chance for an employee to:

-- Gain recognition and reward (although appraisals are most definitely not pay reviews - these should ideally be handled separately)
+- Gain recognition and reward (remember appraisals are generally not pay reviews - these should ideally be handled separately)

-- Look ahead and set objectives that will help their career
+- Look ahead and set objectives that will aid their career progression

 - Resolve grievances

 To make the performance appraisal session productive, prepare by reviewing past information and taking notes.
 Consider reviewing the employee’s job description and objectives set in previous reviews, then consider their recent performance and whether it has met these expectations.
 Identify areas where they have excelled and gone above and beyond expectations, as well as areas for improvement.